Being connected and online has become an essential part of our everyday lives.

 Check if you can already access fibre or when your area is due to get fibre, using this address checker.

 Fibre is currently available on different plans in different speeds.
 Your choice will depend on where you live, what speed is available to you and your usage.
-Meanwhile, data caps for UFB plans generally come in two sizes, 80GB and unlimited.
+Most providers are offering unlimited plans at competitive pricing, however if you choose a plan with a data cap your monthly connection fee will be reduced slightly.

 Contact your preferred ISP for more information on pricing plans and packages.